In this tutorial you will how to create foreign key in SQL table, create relation between primary key and foreign key in SQL table.

 alter TABLE ClassStudentMap add CONSTRAINT FK_ClassStudentMap_ClassRoom FOREIGN KEY (ClassId) REFERENCES tbClassRoom(crId)

-You can drop any foreign key constraint just by altering the child table, simply drop the FOREIGN KEY Constraint
+You can drop any foreign key constraint just by altering the child table, simply drop the foreign key constraint

 ALTER TABLE [TableName] DROP CONSTRAINT FK_ConstName; ALTER TABLE ClassStudentMap DROP CONSTRAINT FK_ClassStudentMap_ClassRoom;

-You should also look at SQL Primary Key
+To understand the relationship between foreign key and primary key, You should also look at SQL Primary Key